2021 Visitor Impact for Alamance County

-BURLINGTON, N.C.
-August 27, 2019 – Governor Roy Cooper announced today that domestic visitors to and within Alamance County spent $201.59 million in 2018, an increase of 5.7% from 2017.
+BURLINGTON, NC — Domestic and international visitors to and within Alamance County spent $225 million in 2021, an increase of 54.7% from 2020.
 The data comes from an annual study commissioned by Visit North Carolina, a unit of the Economic Development Partnership of North Carolina.

-- The travel and tourism industry directly employs more than 1,500 in Alamance County.
+- The travel and tourism industry directly employed more than 1,600 in Alamance County.

-These statistics are from the “Economic Impact of Travel on North Carolina Counties 2018,” which can be accessed at partners.visitnc.com/economic-impact-studies.
+These statistics come from the “Economic Impact of Travel on North Carolina Counties 2021,” which can be accessed at partners.visitnc.com/economic-impact-studies.
 The study was prepared for Visit North Carolina by Tourism Economics in collaboration with the U.S. Travel Association.

 Statewide highlights include:

-• State tax receipts as a result of visitor spending rose 4.7 percent to more than $1.3 billion in 2018.
+- State tax receipts from visitor spending rose 34 percent to nearly $1.2 billion in 2021.

-• Visitors spend more than $69 million per day in North Carolina.
-That spending adds $5.64 million per day to state and local tax revenues (about $3.5 million in state taxes and $2.1 million in local taxes).
+- Visitors spent more than $79 million per day in North Carolina.
+That spending added $6.4 million per day to state and local tax revenues (about $3.3 million in state taxes and $3.1 million in local taxes).

-• Each North Carolina household saves on average $532 in state and local taxes as a direct result of visitor spending in the state.
+- Each North Carolina household saved $580 on average in state and local taxes as a direct result of visitor spending in the state.
 Savings per capita averaged $222.